vfalies/EnvDevHome/README.md

 # EnvDevHome

-EnvDevHome is a home admin containerfor [EnvDev project](https://vfac.fr/projects/envdev).
+EnvDevHome is a home admin container for [EnvDev project](https://vfac.fr/projects/envdev).
 The utlisation outside this project is naturally possible.

 ## Usage